 Leading sourcing platforms go beyond efficiency gains to provide workflows and tools that make it easier to manage best value evaluations of RFPs.
 Here’s how:

 RFP decisions often depend on the input of several individuals across the organization, including clinicians, facilities managers, administrators, and others.

 eSourcing platforms provide one online location to engage evaluators and centralize communication.

 For evaluators, it means that they can log into one platform to find, review, and score relevant proposal documents at their convenience.

 For bid administrators, it means that their inboxes are free from lengthy email chains, and their to-do lists are free of manual tasks like scorecard creation, distribution, and tabulation.
 With clear visibility into evaluators’ scoring progress and automatic score tabulation, bid administrators can focus on facilitating best value decisions, rather than managing administrivia.

-Bid administrators’ time is best spent on the difficult task understand stakeholder needs and properly balance scoring rubrics — not on manually copy-and-pasting scores or checking vendor submissions for completeness.
+Bid administrators’ time is best spent on the difficult task of understanding stakeholder needs and properly balancing scoring rubrics — not on manually copy-and-pasting scores or checking vendor submissions for completeness.

 Sourcing software platforms allow procurement teams to set custom weighted criteria, collect structured vendor responses, and automatically collect and tabulate scores, saving administrative labour at each step.

 Evaluation tools automatically format large amounts of information, attributes, and specifications side-by-side for ease of comparison and scoring, so decisions are made with all the necessary information at hand.